MagLev/maglev.github.com/docs/learn.markdown

     Two :010:0> $cont = Maglev::PERSISTENT_ROOT["cc"]
     => #<Continuation:0xecfc401 @_st_process=#<GsProcess:0xdf6a901 sleep>>
     Two :011:0> Thread.start { $cont.call }
-    "Resume from One pretty continuation"
+    "Run after One pretty callcc"
     => #<GsProcess:0xdd33b01 sleep>

 Wow.
 We just moved a complete stack on to a different VM and resumed it there.